nuwanwp/Certification/Deploy and Manage Azure compute resources.md

 ## Availability Zones
 - Separated groups of datacenters within a region.
 NO cost (only the data transfer has cost or no).
 - Each Availability zone is a unique physical location in an Azure region.
 99.99% availability.
--

 - VM or scale set can be deployed as **Zonal** (VM resources are deployed to a specific, self-selected availability zone to achieve more stringent latency or performance requirements.)
 - or **Zone redundant** (VM resources are replicated to one or more zones within the region to improve the resiliency of the application and data in a High Availability)

 - if a Virtual Machine (VM) is deployed in a ZRS (Zone-Redundant Storage) Availability Set, its disk must also be ZRS-enabled to ensure the same level of redundancy.
-- Both availability sets abd av zone does not replicate the app.
+- Both availability sets and av zone does not replicate the app.
 Both giving iaas service.

 ## Scale sets
 - Same as other 2 data/app is not replicating
+- The orchestration mode is defined when you create the scale set and cannot be changed or updated later.
 - No additional cost for using scale sets.
 You are charged based on the compute, network, and storage resources that the scale set uses.
 - Scale is another azure resource and VM are attached to that.
 - Manual scaling and Auto scaling with rules